Financial Aid Application Process

 If an application is selected for Verification, the Financial Aid Office is required by law to obtain copies of the federal tax forms and W-2 Wage & Tax Statements for the applicant, the applicant’s spouse, if applicable, and the applicant’s parents, if applicable.
 Failure to submit the requested documents will prevent an applicant from receiving disbursements if institutional and federal financial aid awards.

 The Verification process must be completed within sixty (60) days of notification.
 If the Verification process is not completed in this time frame, an applicant will be considered ineligible for federal or institutional financial aid, including federal student loans.
 As a result of the Verification process the data reported on the FAFSA may need to be adjusted.
-In this case, the Financial Aid office will electronically submit corrections to the ISIR.
 If financial aid eligibility changes as a result of the Verification process, the Financial Aid Office will notify the applicant.

 Other SVC Financial Aid Information

 Adjunct Faculty, The Donald Everett Axinn Division of Social Sciences

 - SVC Hosts 89th Commencment Ceremony

 - Middle Schoolers Compete in Sarnoff Speech Contest

 - Northshire Bookstore Hosts Student Authors of Publishing Series